Have first-year questions?

 What are my options in first-year housing?

-Assignments in first-year housing are completely random.
-Details about first-year housing areas online are provided for the general purpose of sharing information, and to allow first-years and their families to learn more about the area where they will live, once they receive their housing assignment.
+Details about first-year housing areas online are provided for the general purpose of information sharing.
+Once housing assignments are available, this section of our website is a great resource for first-years and their families to learn more about the area where they will be living!

-- Brown College and Hereford College require a Residential College meal plan.
+• Brown College and Hereford College require a Residential College meal plan.
 For more information, see www.virginia.edu/dining.

-- Each residential college charges a program fee to support community events and activities.
+• Each residential college charges a program fee to support community events and activities.

 How is my assignment made?